Overview

 can be used to generate a sparse GRM using PLINK files.

-Read in Genotype Data
+Reading Genotype Data

 The GRAB

-package can also be used to read in genotype data to R from PLINK
+package can also be used to read genotype data into R from PLINK

 and BGEN